impactdlt/keygen/README.md

 ### Setup: `npm install` to install dependencies for app.js script

-### Run: `node app.js` or `npm start` to run script.
+### Run: `npm start` or `node app.js` to run script.

 Enter your SEED (same one as Step 1) and Password when prompted.

-The script will return your encrypted SEED.
+The script will return your encrypted SEED, save for next step.

-Copy encrypted SEED to ImpactDLT Coin Configuration Page.
+## Step 3: Input IOTA Deposit Address and Encrypted SEED to ImpactDLT Coin Configuration Page

+Go back to the IOTA Coin Manual Configuration Page.

+Copy and paste your IOTA Deposit Address and the corresponding Encrypted SEED.

+Repeat steps if manually configuring multiple coins.

 Be sure to copy the ENCRYPTED SEED and the corresponding IOTA DEPOSIT ADDRESS to configuration page.